VB Migration Partner

 If the includefile argument points to a non-existing file, no text is included and no migration warning is generated.
 The PostInclude pragma supports recursion, in the sense that the file being included can contain additional PostInclude pragmas, up to any nesting level.
 VB Migration Partner doesn’t allow circular references among include files.

-PostProcess searchpattern, replacepattern, ignorecase, applytohiddenfiles
+PostProcess searchpattern, replacepattern, ignorecase, applytohiddenfiles, regionpattern

-Applies a replace regular expression to the VB.NET code generated by the migration process.
+Applies a replace regular expression to the .NET code generated by the migration process.
 The first argument is the search regex pattern string.
 The second argument is the replace regex pattern and can reference match groups defined in the search pattern; it abides to the same syntax rules as the Regex.Replace method but it also recognizes character sequences such as \n (newline), \r (carriage return) and \t (tab).
 Backslash characters in the replace regex must be doubled (as in \\).
 The third argument is a Boolean value that specifies whether searches are case insensitive (if omitted, it defaults to True).
-The fourth argument specifies whether the PostProcess pragma applies only to “hidden” files such as AssemblyInfo.vb and *.Designer.vb files (if omitted, it defaults to False and the pragma applies only to standard *.vb files).
+The fourth argument specifies whether the PostProcess pragma applies only to “hidden” files such as AssemblyInfo.vb and *.vbproj files (if omitted, it defaults to False and the pragma applies only to standard *.vb files, including *.Designer.vb files).
+The fifth argument is an optional regex pattern that can be used to precisely indicate the code regions to which the search pattern must be applied.

 For example, the following pragma changes the base form for the converted application:

-'## project:PostProcess "Inherits CodeArchitects.VB6Library.VB6Form",
+'## project:PostProcess "Inherits CodeArchitects.VB6Library.VB6Form", _

 "Inherits AppFramework.FormBase", False, True